 Build a boat for the Gingerbread Man

-Instead of a bridge, you could build a boat or raft for the Gingerbread Man.
+Instead of a bridge, build a boat or raft for the Gingerbread Man.
 Remember, it needs to float and be able to support the weight of a gingerbread man.

 Try baking gingerbread men using different ingredients.
 Investigate what happens if you add extra bicarbonate of soda, baking powder, plain or self-raising flour.
-Can you predict how they will be different?
+Try to predict how adding different ingredients will change the look and feel of the gingerbread men.

 A House for the Gingerbread Man

 Can you build a gingerbread house for The Gingerbread Man?
 Try testing different sticky substances ( icing sugar, marshmallow fluff or glucose syrup ) to investigate which sticks it together the best.